What is Tested for in a DUI Blood Test and How to Fight Results

 Additionally, there are still many other ways how the blood alcohol content test results can go wrong or misinterpreted.
-We help to expose the best legal methods and ways how to beat a blood test case based on these results.
+We help to expose the best legal methods and ways how to beat a blood test DWI charge or DUI case based on these results.
+Knowing what is tested for in a DUI blood test is the key for ways to fight the results based upon a driver’s specific test level readings.

 This recent news report footage of unjust arrest scenarios based on DUI blood level results as shown, also regularly occurs to drivers in every state.
 A wrongful charge happens when it is based upon an officer’s same false or mistaken observations of intoxication, or their predetermined bias of a driver being under the influence of alcohol, drugs, or prescribed medicine.